arnauddupuis/hac-website/docs/guides/astronomy/star-party-with-for-kids.md

 Help them to see: explain averted vision in simple terms.
 Like: look just next to it you'll get more details.

 Finally, here is a very brief list of objects recommendation (it's non exhaustive, depend on the time of the year and completly personnal, I'm interested in your own list):
- * Planets: you take it, during summer Jupiter and Saturn are sure hit.
+ * Planets: Anything between Mercury and Jupiter, during summer Jupiter and Saturn are sure hit.
 Mars is a good candidate too.
  * Stars: Mizar & Alcor (double double), Albireo or Cor Caroli (double stars).
 Antares, T Lyrae or R Leo for the red stars.
  * Open Clusters: M11 (Wild Duck), NGC 869 & 884 (The Double Cluster) you pick one there is so many.
 The Pleiades are a good candidate if visible.
  * Globular Clusters: M13 of course but really both Hercules globular clusters are good, M3, M5 or M22 are all excellent candidates.
  * Nebulae: M57 (Ring Nebulae), The super novae remnant in Cygnus (Veil Nebula), The Lagoon and the Trifid (M8 & M20), M27 (the Dumbbell).
 Do not forget the filters!
 Oh and if it's up, finish by M42 ;-)
- * Galaxies: M106 or M31 are sure to show up and provide a decent spectacle.
+ * Galaxies: M106 or M31 are sure to provide a decent spectacle.
 If you are in a dark site M51 and M101 (Whirlpool and Pinwheel) are awesome but wash out really quickly in moderate light pollution.
 M104 (the Sombrero) is also a good candidate as well as Leo's triplet.

 Nebulae are a good moment to talk about the stars life cycle.
 They will be very interested in knowing that most nebulae are actually star explosion remnant, and the Veil Nebula makes it for a very good *wow moment* given its size.